JJublanc/mlops_versioning/README.md

 * when adding a business rule or a rectification step,
 * when complexe deep learning architecture.

-Moreover, it is not always particular to keep track on data used to get a particular level of performances, and for a particular dataset it is not always possible to remind which exact transformations have been performed on the row data.
+Moreover, it is not always easy to keep track on data used to get a particular level of performances, and for a particular dataset it is not always possible to remind which exact transformations have been performed on the row data.